uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 * for the "production" *Environment* (= last *Environment*  in the *Path*), keep 3 *Snapshot*s,
 * for other *Environment*s, keep 1 *Snapshot*.

-These numbers can be configurable via a SUSE Manager global option (alternatively, this could be overriden on a *Project* level).
+These numbers can be configurable via a SUSE Manager global option.

-An alternative proposals:
-- allow users flagging *Environment*s with `important` flag, which would mean 3 snapshots (instead of 1) would be tracked for those, or
-- make the number of kept *Snapshot*s configurable per *Environment*.

 #### Garbage collection
 Some kind of "garbage collection" has to be run on *Project* operations to remove old *Snapshot* versions.
 The algorithm makes sure that the existing *Snapshot*s conform to the conditions above (it makes sure that for each *Environment* the wanted number of *Snapshot*s is kept and rest is removed).
 It should be run on *build*, *promote* and *restore* actions.
 For this, we need to track the *Snapshot*s used by each *Environment* (M-N relationship).